 The most reliable way to confirm if your cat is pregnant is to make an appointment with your veterinarian.
 A blood test can detect if your cat is pregnant sometimes as early as twenty days gestation.
 Confirmation can also be made with an ultrasound in mid-pregnancy, or an x-ray in the latter part of the pregnancy.
 One of the first noticeable signs of pregnancy in your cat will be her belly getting bigger.
 This occurs around 30 days after mating.
 Another sign that occurs about two to three weeks after conception is called “pinking up.”
 This is when her nipples become red and enlarged.

 Pregnancy Frequency and Length

 Felines can get pregnant as young as six months old and can continue to go into heat every two to three weeks during the months between spring and early fall.
-The average cat is pregnant just over two months, or around 63-65 days.
+The average cat is pregnant for just over two months or around 63-65 days.

 Caring for Your Pregnant Cat

 When a cat is birthing her kittens, the process is called queening.
 As your cat’s uterus changes and she moves through the stages of pregnancy, her hormones will surge in the first few weeks, leaving her overly tired.
 Morning sickness in cats can also occur, but it is relatively rare.
 If your cat shows a lack of appetite or signs of vomiting, you will want to take her to your veterinarian.
 As pregnancy continues, your cat will want to eat more.
 Pregnant cats should typically eat one and a half times their normal amount.
 Since she’s eating for three to six (herself and her kittens), you will want to make sure she has constant access to her food.
 Consult with your vet about the kind of food that is best to feed your cat during the various pregnancy stages.